NLP & Rapport

 We naturally and effortlessly experience rapport with close friends or with people with whom we share an intense common interest.
 In such circumstances it occurs effortlessly and unconsciously.

-Nevertheless the ability to create rapport is a skill that can be learned and which we can use to facilitate our relationship with anybody, in any setting, and even with those with whom we profoundly disagree.
+Nevertheless, as we explores in our NLP courses, the ability to create rapport is a skill that can be learned and which we can use to facilitate our relationship with anybody, in any setting, and even with those with whom we profoundly disagree.

 How to create rapport